Appendix: Quick reference

 -

-is bound to a number. - (object $X)
+- (object $X)

 -